BladeRunnerJS/scaling-js-apps/blades/input_blade.md

 In order to do this you'll need to update the `textarea` in the view definition (`view.html`) with an appropriate `data-bind` property.

+##### Hint:

+* The *Visualise Knockout View Model* Workbench tool can be handy here.
+In order to see the model update after you have entered text into the `textarea` you'll need to click the button or click out of the element.
+* You want to update the `value` of the `textarea` element so use the `value` Knockout binding.

+##### Solution

+If you've not used KnockoutJS before or you just want to check your solution here it is:

 ```html
 <section class="chat-input" id="modularapp.chat.input.view-template">
 	<textarea class="chat-input-message"